antarctica/lantern/docs/infrastructure.md

 Available environments:

 - *local development* - for prototyping and making changes (see [Development](/docs/dev.md) documentation)
-- *development* - for shared experimentation and validating releases on BAS IT infrastructure
+- *development* - for shared experimentation and integration
-- *staging* - for pre-release testing
 - *production* - for real-world use

 Local Development environments may be created and destroyed as needed.
 The hosted Development (integration) and